Families of Military Officers Detained Over Alleged Coup Plot Break Silence, Speak

-- Sixteen Nigerian military officers remained in detention after being accused of plotting to overthrow President Bola Tinubu, sparking appeals from their families for mercy
+- The families of the 16 Nigerian military officers in detention after being accused of plotting to overthrow President Bola Tinubu have pleaded for mercy

-- Relatives urged the Presidency to temper justice with compassion, stressing that many of the detained officers were breadwinners
+- The relatives urged the Presidency to temper justice with compassion in the matter, stating that many of the detained officers were breadwinners

-- Security experts and retired officers also called for a fair trial, warning against perceptions of victimisation
+- Security experts and retired officers also called for a fair trial for the alleged coup plotters, warning that perceptions of victimisation could be building

-Family members of the 16 detained military officers accused of plotting to overthrow President Bola Tinubu were reported to have appealed to the Presidency and other authorities for leniency.
+Family members of the 16 detained military officers accused of plotting to overthrow President Bola Tinubu were reported to have appealed to the authorities for leniency.

-Daily Trust learnt that the families had reached out to top political and government figures at the seat of power, urging the president to temper justice with mercy.
+Daily Trust reported that the families had reached out to top political and government figures at the seat of power, urging the presidency to temper justice with mercy in the matter.

 Source: Twitter